ebzzry/ebzzry.github.io/src/retrospect.md

 courses through my body, and as long as I feel the tangible air of my breath.

-In closing, I’d leave the words of Charles Bukowski:
+In closing, I’d leave to leave these words:

-_“If you’re going to try, go all the way.
-Otherwise, don’t even start.”_
+>“If you’re going to try, go all the way.
+Otherwise, don’t even start.”<br>
+>―Charles Bukowski